PaulinaCakalli/paulinacakalli.github.io/_posts/2019-07-30-Modeling-and-Forecasting-Vulnerabilities-on-Cyber-Security.markdown

 ## Methodology

 The data is collected from CVE database, which is used in numerous cybersecurity products and services from around the world including U.S. National Vulnerability Database (NVD).
+Common Vulnerabilities and Exposures (CVE) website provides essential information for cybersecurity vulnerabilities such as, CVE ID, a description, a publish date, the level of importance (score), etc.
-The monthly data of each vulnerability is for the time period January 1999-June 2019.
-There are 246 observations for every vulnerability types.
+The monthly data of each vulnerability is from January 1999 to June 2019.
+There are 246 observations for every vulnerability type.

 In the second step, I have transformed the data into monthly data for all vulnerabilities for the time period January 1999-June 2019.
 Then, the data is analyzed for the pattern of trend, seasonality and cyclic.
 Ggseasonplot and ggmonthplot are used to study the seasonality.